utkuozdemir/pv-migrate/README.md

 the contents of one Kubernetes `PersistentVolume` to another.

 Common use case: You have a database with a bound 50gb PersistentVolumeClaim.
-Unfortunately 50gb was not enough and you filled all the disk space rather quickly.
+Unfortunately 50gb was not enough, and you filled all the disk space rather quickly.
-And sadly your StorageClass/provisioner doesn't support [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).
+Sadly, your StorageClass/provisioner doesn't support [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).
 Now you need to create a new PVC of 1tb and somehow copy all the data to the new volume, as-is, with its permissions and so on.

 Another use case: You need to move a PersistentVolumeClaim from one namespace to another.